delonlee01/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC-007 - Remove Tag(s) from a Candidate**
+**Use case: UC-007 - Remove Tag from a Candidate**

 **MSS**

-1. User requests to delete specific tags for a candidate.
+1. User requests to delete a specific tag for a candidate.
-2. RecruitTrackPro verifies that the candidate exists and that the specified tags are assigned to them.
-3. RecruitTrackPro removes the specified tags from the candidate’s profile.
+2. RecruitTrackPro removes the specified tag from the candidate’s profile and shows a success message.
-4. The system successfully removes tags from the candidate record and displays a confirmation message.

    Use case ends.